bethesque/facebook-google-calendar-sync/README.md

 That imports Facebook events into Google Calendar.
-Unlike the existing "import the iCal URL provided by Facebook" solution This gem allows the user to delete events that they are not interested in without going to Facebook to click "Not Going", while also allowing synchronisation to be reliably and regularly scheduled and manually triggered.
+Unlike the existing "import the iCal URL provided by Facebook" solution This gem allows the user to delete events that they are not interested in without going to Facebook to click "Not Going", while also allowing synchronisation to be reliably and regularly scheduled using cron or similar.
 It also displays the details of the "private" Facebook events which would otherwise be hidden by Google Calendar.